 The letter is dated November 28, 1812, more than a year after Hidalgo’s execution, but refers to him as an ongoing threat.
 The writers compare Hidalgo to the Old Testament figure of Jeroboam, king of the northern tribes of Israel.
 Jeroboam is remembered for dividing Israel and for leading his people to sin by encouraging them to worship golden calves.

-The other documents below offer representations of Hidalgo and Morelos, created in the decades following independence.
+The other documents in this section offer representations of Hidalgo and Morelos, created in the decades following independence.
 H. G. Ward was an English diplomatic representative to Mexico from 1825 to 1827.
 Vicente Riva Palacio was a Mexican intellectual and politician who published this multivolume history of Mexico, Mexico through the Centuries, in the 1880s.
+Palacio’s portraits of Hidalgo and Morelos are above in this section.

 Questions to Consider